sidscorp/TimeSeriesAnalytics/README.md

 ## Workflow notes

-- TimesFM is maintained in its own repository (`timesfm/`) so local tweaks can be committed and pushed separately.
+- TimesFM lives in its own repository (`timesfm/`) so local tweaks can be committed and pushed separately.
 Clone your fork or add it as a submodule if you prefer.
+- The main repository now standardizes data passing through a `TimeSeriesContext` (inputs) → `ForecastBundle` (outputs) flow, making it easy to drop in new forecasting adapters.
-- The main repository tracks forecasting scripts, Plotly charting, and shared utilities; run `git status` before committing to keep TimesFM changes out.
+- Run `git status` before committing to keep TimesFM changes out of this repo; the root `.gitignore` already excludes the nested clone and local artifacts.
 - For repeatable environment setup, consider adding a `requirements.txt` or `pyproject.toml` that captures Plotly, Prophet, pandas, numpy, etc.

 ## Roadmap